robbie-cahill/tunnelmole-client/README.md

 Tunnelmole will start in the background and you'll see output in the console log similar to the command line application.
 The function is `async` and won't block execution of the rest of your code.

-If you want to use a custom subdomain, you could also pass the domain
+If you want to use a custom subdomain, you could also pass the domain as an option.
 ```
 tunnelmole({
     port: 3000,